hawkiq/Cinerama/README.md

 {pagenumber} = Page number used for pagination

-{type} = Show type 0 = Movies , 1 = Series
+{type} = Show type 0 = Movies , 1 = Series , 2 = any

-{genre} = genre ID you can get it from this api call http://cinerama.gccitcom.iq/api/genry
+{genre} = genre ID you can get it from this api call http://cinerama.gccitcom.iq/api/genry, write 0 if dont want to filter by genre

-{language} = numbers from 1~9 represent show language no current api to bring all language :(
+{language} = numbers from 1~9 represent show language no current api to bring all language :( , write 0 if dont want to filter by language

 {sort} = "desc" and "asc" used to sort shows